syncfusion-content/wpf-docs/wpf/GroupBar/Getting-Started.md

 }
 {% endhighlight %}

-> Note: Set the Handled property of GroupBarContextMenuItemEventArgs to true to avoid the in-built logic to execute.
+N> Set the Handled property of GroupBarContextMenuItemEventArgs to true to avoid the in-built logic to execute.